Traveling Vietnam by train or bus

 We always recommend booking a soft-seat instead of a hard-seat.
 This offers more comfort and won’t cost you more than one dollar extra.

 Sleeper-berth in Vietnamese trains

 In case the train ride is at night, we recommend booking a sleeper-berth to get a decent night of sleep.
 The beds are comfortable and most people can sleep well in them (even Dutchmen being 1.85 tall like me).

-The advantage of night trains is that you don’t lose time on traveling and even saves you the costs of accommodation.
+The advantage of night trains is that you don’t lose time on travelling and even saves you the costs of accommodation.
 Additionally, you will have a few power sockets in your cabin to charge your phone or other electronic devices.
 Other facilities include a water dispenser, toilets, luggage space and ‘cabin-service’ for drinks and meals.

 4-berth or 6-berth?